RishiRaj22/coding_shout/README.md

 * Extract the zip
 * In Chrome go to Options > More tools > Extensions
 * Enable developer mode in top right corner
-* Click on 'Load unpacked' and select the folder codechef_shout
+* Click on 'Load unpacked' and select the folder coding_shout

 Voila, you have just made your life a lot easier!